Skip to main content

 Worker Service

-The worker service is a long-running HTTP API built with Express.js and managed by PM2.
+The worker service is a long-running HTTP API built with Express.js and managed natively by Bun.
 It processes observations through the Claude Agent SDK separately from hook execution to prevent timeout issues.

 Overview